 The type of discounts available vary between insurers, but some of the more common discounts for safety features include those for anti-lock brakes, daytime running lights, rearview cameras, blind-spot detection warnings, and passive restraint systems.

-Jaguars are well-equipped with safety features.
+As a luxury car manufacturer, Jaguars are well-equipped with safety features.

 The F-PACE has a lane keep assist and driver condition monitor, front and rear parking aids, and a rear camera, as does the I-PACE and E-PACE.